stki9539/Calorie-Website/README.md

   **UR1.** As a user I want a predefined database with popular food that I can just select from the available
            option without having to manually enter them.
   **UR2.** As a user I want a history of previous food consumed.
-  **UR3.** As a user I want a clean and nice website that is easy to navigate and has a helpful guide.
+  **UR3.** As a user I want a clean and nice website that is easy to navigate and has some form of guide on how to use it.

 *Functional Requirements(Sizing 4, Time Estimate 8 hrs)*:
 **FR1.** As developers we want a website that can keep track of calories count for our user.